-In principle1, grading and exam procedures in all courses will be switched to online formats.
+In principle3, grading and exam procedures in all courses will be switched to online formats, with both formats being regarded as equivalent.
+As soon as students have opened the exam documents, this counts as participation in exam, and thus as one attempt to take the exam.
+With students who have permission to follow a different exam mode this mode needs to be considered in online exam formats as well, if required (§13 (2) FHG).
 Suitable technical infrastructure must be available on the examiner's and the student's part.
-At the beginning of the exam, students must provide proof of their identity and of the fact that they have produced the exam answers independently (§ 3 sub-section 4 clause 2 und clause 3 C-FHV).2
+When taking the exam, students must provide proof of their identity and of the fact that they have produced the exam answers independently (§ 3 para.
+4 no. 2 and no. 3 C-FHV).4

-The following exam formats can be used for online exams:
+The following exam formats can be used for online exams.